 The School of Music is one of the leading centres for graduate musical study in Ireland.
 Our graduate programmes give students the opportunity to work with scholars of international standing in the School's core disciplines of historical musicology and ethnomusicology.
 Graduate students also frequently pursue composition activities as part of the School's Composition Ensemble.
 The MMus degree furnishes students with the core intellectual tools for pursuing musical research, while also encouraging independent scholarship.
 The MLitt and PhD programmes afford the chance to complete a major research project under the supervision of an expert in the field.
 Students completing postgraduate degrees often pursue academic careers, or go on to jobs in the arts and cultural heritage sector, journalism, media, teaching, or a variety of other professions.

-The MLitt degree can be awarded after two years’ study and the submission of a substantial thesis (together with optional taught components this amounts to 180 ECTS credit points); the PhD can be awarded after a minimum of three years' study and the submission of a dissertation (270 ECTS credit points).
+The MLitt degree can be awarded after two years’ study and the submission of a substantial thesis.
+The PhD is a four-year structured degree programme centred around the submission of a longer dissertation.

 If you have a question on any of our graduate programmes please email our School Manager in the first instance.
 Applicants for the PhD programme should make informal contact with a potential PhD supervisor before submitting a formal application.

 The following is a list of graduate programmes offered at the School of Music: